deeptadevkota/TinTin/README.md

 Description
 -----------

-The Package contains a server and a client which communicate using TinTin protocol.
+The project contains a server and a client which communicate using TinTin protocol.

 Instructions for USE:
 ---------------------